programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 `sl ..\..`

 you can get back to where you started with one command.
 If you don't have the pinkie stamina for typing `\` all the time, you can also type `sl ../..`.
-PowerShell doesn't care what direction the slash goes, and it isn't case sensitive either. `sl ../..`, `SL ..\..`, `Set-Location ..\..`, and `set-location ../..` all do exactly the same thing.
+Not only is PowerShell not case sensitive, it also doesn't care what direction the slash goes. `sl ../..`, `SL ..\..`, `Set-Location ..\..`, and `set-location ../..` all do exactly the same thing.

 ### Creating New Directories with `mkdir`